Skip to content

 Working with PDFs

 Once a document is in PDF format, you can still manipulate it without converting back to DOCX.
-PDFGem lets you merge multiple PDFs, split by pages, rotate pages, add signatures, and extract text — free, fast, and designed with your privacy in mind.
+PDFGem lets you merge multiple PDFs, split by pages, rotate pages, add a visible signature mark, and extract text — free and processed locally in your browser.
+The signature tool does not create a certificate-based digital signature.